cuberixapps-hub/heads-up-flutter/admin-portal/README.md

 ## Usage

+### Navigation

+The admin portal uses a tabbed navigation system at the top:

+- **Regular Decks** - Main deck management page
+- **Daily Heads Up** - Schedule daily featured decks
+- **AI Generator** - Generate decks using AI
+- **Automated** - Batch generation tools
+- **Image Test** - Test image generation

+Click any tab to navigate to that page.
+The active tab is highlighted in purple.

 ### Creating a Deck

+1. Go to the **Regular Decks** page (home)
-1. Click the "Create Deck" button
+2. Click the "Create Deck" button
-2. Enter deck information:
+3. Enter deck information:
    - **Name**: Unique deck name
    - **Description**: Optional deck description
    - **Premium**: Toggle for premium status
+   - **Country**: Select target country (optional)
-3. Customize appearance:
+4. Customize appearance:
    - Click "Change Icon" to open the icon picker
    - Click "Change Color" to select a theme color
-4. Add cards:
+5. Add cards:
    - Type card text and press Enter or click +
    - Use "AI Suggestions" for inspiration
    - Minimum 5 cards required
-5. Click "Save" to create the deck
+6. Click "Save" to create the deck

+### Using AI Generator

+1. Navigate to **AI Generator** tab
+2. Select a topic or enter a custom one
+3. Choose target country
+4. Click "Generate Deck" to create AI-powered content
+5. Review and edit generated cards
+6. Save to Firebase when satisfied

+### Automated Generation

+1. Navigate to **Automated** tab
+2. Configure batch generation settings
+3. Select multiple topics and countries
+4. Run automated generation
+5. Review and publish generated decks

 ### Icon Selection